autumnViolet/Python_first/readme.txt

-Git is a distributed control system.
+Git is a distributed control GPL system.
 Git is free software.